 …then you are warmly welcome to read further on!

-NEW BOOK RELEASE: PSYCHODYNAMIC INTERVENTIONS IN PREGNANCY AND INFANCY: CLINICAL AND THEORETICAL PERSPECTIVES (London: Routledge).
-Will be released april 2018.
+RELEASED APRIL 2018: PSYCHODYNAMIC INTERVENTIONS IN PREGNANCY AND INFANCY: CLINICAL AND THEORETICAL PERSPECTIVES (London: Routledge).
 Covers brief psychotherapeutic interventions at Child Health Centres.

 provides a guide to work with distressed babies and unhappy parents, a group often in need of urgent help.